vEnhance/1802/src/grad.typ

-The reason for defining this gradient is that it lets us do linear approximation with a *dot product*, and consequently dot products are going to be super important throughout this section.
+The reason for defining this gradient is that it lets us do linear approximation with a *dot product*, and consequently dot products are going to be super important throughout this chapter.
 Let me show you how.
 Let's go back to our protagonist
 $ f(x,y) = x^2+y^2 $